Format Options

 property to "csv"

-, and its format_details
+and the format_details

-object to include the following configuration options:
+field to an object that includes the following configuration options:

 Element | Type | Default | Description |